ARDivekar/TypeScript-on-the-Browser-Starter/README.md

                 };
                 ```
                 This config essentially says:
-                > "Hey webpack compiler, when you come across a path that resolves to a '.txt' file inside of a `require()` or `import` statement, use the `raw-loader` to transform it before you add it to the bundle."
+                > "Hey webpack compiler, start resolving the dependency graph from the entry module, and when you come across a path that resolves to a '.txt' file inside of a `require()` or `import` statement, use the `raw-loader` to transform it before you add it to the bundle."

-            - We can also have more complex loaders, which we must configure.
+            - `raw-loader` in the above example does nothing, but other loaders might actually peform some transformations on the file.

                 E.g. `awesome-typescript-loader` is an npm library which allows Webpack to convert TypeScript to JavaScript.
 An alternative is `ts-loader`, but this one is faster.

                 The config for using this loader, in our current project would be:

                 ```js
                 /* webpack.config.js */
                 const path = require('path');

                 const config = {